DeweyDv/WebStorm/README.md

 I am not responsible for how you use WebStorm.

 # Installation
-npm i && node .
+git clone https://github.com/DeweyDv/WebStorm.git && cd WebStorm && npm i && node .

 <br>